Genre (academic)

 or limited cycle, push at bounds of genre definition

-films united by visual style, but RD not allow such in aural
+films united by visual style, but radio drama not allow such in aural

 aural style crosses boundaries